Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 	Then you would type 'python experiment.py 101'.
 If an experiment is performed, a csv file containing experimental data will be outputted.

-	To produce the histogram and stats, in the command line type 'python get_plot_and_stats.py'.
+	To produce the histogram and stats, in the command line type 'python3 get_plot_and_stats.py'.
 Press the return key.

 	The histogram relies on pandas, so make sure that is installed.
 Take the following steps below.
 	1. Type 'curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py' in the command line.
 Press the return key.